 You’ve learned everything that you need to know about thickening refried beans.
-If you want to get your refried beans to turn out perfectly, then this information will help you.
+If you want to get them to turn out perfectly, this information will help you.

 There’s no reason to put up with thin refried beans when you have many options that can fix the situation.
 Simply decide which of the methods laid out above will suit you the best.

 Often, you’ll be able to get things thickened up nicely just by cooking the beans more.
-You can also fry the beans to make them thicker and give things a bit of a crunch.
+You can also fry them to make them thicker and give things a bit of a crunch.